• Skip to main content

 VISIT THE SUPPLEMENTS STORE

-Using Psyllium in Cooking
+Using Psyllium Husk in Cooking

 Psyllium husks work perfectly in baked goods.
 Not only do they add blood sugar and cholesterol-lowering benefits, they help reduce carb content of your baked goods.

-The whole psyllium husks are great and when baking, you can use the psyllium powder to achieve a smoother texture.
+The whole psyllium husks are great and when baking, you can use the psyllium husk powder to achieve a smoother texture.

 Overview of Psyllium Husk Benefits

-The potential benefit include:
+The potential benefits include:

 • Lower LDL cholesterol while maintaining healthy HDL cholesterol levels